lo-maxwell/react-virtual-garden/blog.md

   * Refactored store and inventory for code reuse
   * Fixed issue with inventory not updating when garden is interacted with
     * Added inventoryForceRefreshKey as a hack to the inventoryProvider, used to refresh the item list manually
+  * Updated text on plot tooltips to display more useful information on remaining time/grow time

 TODO: